npr/taskscheduler/README.md

 scheduler.addTopicHandler(sometopic, taskJob, 100);
 ```

-will schedule a javascript function (taskjob) that can "listen" to incoming messages on a `sometopic` topic
+will schedule a javascript function (`taskjob` in this case) that can "listen" to incoming messages on a `sometopic` topic
-in a queue.
-A 'topic' is typically a separate queue/channel on a message queue.
+in a queue. `taskjob` receives: (topic, message, callback) arguments when called.
+A 'topic' is typically
+a separate queue/channel on a message queue.

 You can send messages asynchronously to the queue with: